MinaProtocol/mina/README.md

 </a>
 <hr/>

 Mina is the first cryptocurrency with a lightweight, constant-sized blockchain.
 This is the main source code repository for the Mina project.
 It contains code for the OCaml protocol implementation, [website](https://minaprotocol.com), and wallet.
-Enjoy!
+Enjoy?

 ## Notes